 Email preheader best practices

-To write a good email preheader, do not hesitate to look through different real-life examples, compare them, and define those copywriting strategies which will serve your needs the best.
+To write a good email preheader, do not hesitate to look through different real-life examples, compare them, and define the copywriting strategies that best serve your needs.

 But first, let’s see why you need to care about your preheaders so much: